-- (1) All applicants for matters that require a public hearing are required to attend a pre-application meeting with staff.
+(1) All applicants for matters that require a public hearing are required to attend a pre-application meeting with staff.
 Pre-application meetings are also required whenever the provisions of this Article expressly state that they are required.
 Pre-application meetings shall be scheduled by the applicant to allow adequate time to review and respond to issues raised at the pre-application meeting.
-The meeting shall occur at least 7 Working Days before submitting an application. - (2) All other applicants are encouraged to arrange a pre-application meeting with City staff.
-The Planning Director will provide assistance to applicants and ensure that appropriate City staff members are involved in preapplication meetings.
+The meeting shall occur at least 7 Working Days before submitting an application.